bparsons17/Ataraxia/README.md

 ---

-**Asauna** is a mental health application designed to allow users to set goals, journal and interact with a community of people going through similar things.
+**Ataraxia** is a mental health application designed to allow users to set goals, journal and interact with a community of people going through similar things.
 <img alt="Logo" align="right" src="https://user-images.githubusercontent.com/70561117/103400052-8645d380-4af8-11eb-8c61-1f2bab847bfd.png" width="20%" />

 * Users can **log in** or **sign up** to access functionality the site.